Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 .

-ServBay will automatically update the Caddy configuration and reload the service to activate the new domain.
+ServBay will automatically update your Caddy configuration and reload services to activate the new domain.

-For detailed steps, see the ServBay documentation: Adding Your First Website.
+For full details, refer to the ServBay documentation on Adding Your First Website.

-FuelPHP projects typically require database and cache service connection settings.
+Most FuelPHP projects require configuration for database and cache service connections.

 Database Configuration

-file.
-Edit this file to configure your database connection.
-Assuming you use ServBay’s default MySQL service:
+.
+Edit this file to add your database connection information.
+If you’re using ServBay’s default MySQL service:

 <?php